-In order to illustrate this point, we provide in the working paper version of the paper some applications of our aggregate findings to the measurement of two-dimensional inequality in lifetime resources (labor income vs inheritance) by cohort.5 By making approximate assumptions on intra cohort distributions, we compute simple inequality indicators, and find that they have changed a lot over the past two centuries.
-In the 19th century, top successors vastly dominated top labor earners (not to mention bottom labor earners) in terms of total lifetime resources.
+To illustrate this point, we provide in the working paper version of the article some applications of our aggregate findings to the measurement of two-dimensional inequality in lifetime resources (labor income versus inheritance) by cohort (see Piketty 2010, sections 7.1-7.2).
+By making approximate assumptions on intra-cohort distributions, we compute simple inequality indicators and find that they have changed a lot over the past two centuries.
+In the nineteenth century, top successors vastly dominated top labor earners (not to mention bottom labor earners) in terms of total lifetime resources.
 Cohorts born in the 1900s-1950s faced very different life opportunities.
-For the first time maybe in history, high labor income was the key for high material well-being.
-According to our computations, cohorts born in the 1970s and after will fall somewhere in between the "rentier society" of the 19th century and the "meritocratic society" of the 20th century - and in many ways will be closer to the former.
+For the first time, high labor income was the key for high material well-being.
+According to our computations, cohorts born in the 1970s and after will fall somewhere in between the "rentier society" of the nineteenth century and the "meritocratic society" of the twentieth century-and in many ways will be closer to the former.